ymunemasa/data-tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial-1.md

 ### Step 2: Check Kafka Truck Topics Are Created

 1\.
+Navigate back to your Ubuntu Shell.
 Switch to user hdfs and create directories and give permissions to all users, so SAM can write data to all those directories.

 ~~~bash
 su hdfs